ESSS/alfasim-sdk/docs/source/06_solver_hooks.rst

 ------------

 The `hooks` showed in this section can be considered as the most important.
 Since they allow the plugin to change the conservation equations.
-It is made adding source terms in the residual function of mass, momentum and energy conservation equations.
+This is achieved by adding source terms in the residual function of mass, momentum and energy conservation equations.
 Since the equations are in residual form, the negative values of source terms indicate that mass, momentum and energy will be consumed.
 Otherwise, some amount of mass, momentum, and energy will be generated.